-- 2 Measures provided in the Mining and Drainage and Revegetation Plans shall be implemented to reduce sediment concentrations.
+- 2. Measures provided in the Mining and Drainage and Revegetation Plans shall be implemented to reduce sediment concentrations.
 These measures shall include provisions and maintenance of ditches and waterbars along existing and future dirt roads and filter berms.
 (Mit.
-8.5.1.) - Existing drains and berms created to control stormwater 3. runoff shall be modified and maintained as necessary 10 provide adequate runoff control without erosion and sedimentation of Soquel Creek, and monitored annually to evaluate their effectiveness.
-The control of runoff from the work face and floor shall be in conformance with the above Estific its.
-If required by the Planning Director, all design changes and improvements to the drainage system shall he designed by a Registered Civil Engineer and submitted to County Planning for review, approval, and incorporated into this Approval.
-The following additional drainage and erasion control measures shall be implemented immediately: - The Quarried material stockpile shall te moved at least > 🔬 a. eight feet from the outboard edge of the Quarry floor. - The six foot diameter culvert outlet extension shall be ${\mathrm{N}^{\mathrm{S}}}$ b. maintained to allow present and future runoff tu con tinue discharging onto granitic rock in the headwall of the canyon.
+8.5.1.) - 3.
+Existing drains and berms created to control stormwater runoff shall be modified and maintained as necessary in provide adequate runoff control without erosion and sedimentation of Soquel Creek, and monitored annually to evaluate their effectiveness.
+The control of runoff from the work face and floor shall be in conformance with the above exhibits.
+If required by the Planning Director, all design changes and improvements to the drainage system shall be designed by a Registered Civil Engineer and submitted to County Planning for review, approval, and incorporated into this Approval.
+The following additional drainage and erosion control measures shall be implemented immediately: - a.
+The Quarried material stockpile shall be moved at least a eight feet from the outboard edge of the Quarry floor. - b.
+The six foot diameter culvert outlet extension shall be a maintained to allow present and future runoff to continue discharging onto granitic rock in the headwall of the canyon. - c.
+The erosion scar below the discharge pape of Pond B shall be filled with rip rap to a minimum gradient of 1.6:1.
+(Mit.
+C.1.1.) - 4.
+The proposed phased Quarry expansion shall provide interim drainage control facilities for the site's increased drainage area.
+By October 15, 1994, a berm at the 1,200 root elevation, a berm at the 700 foot elevation, installation of a 24 inch drain pipe between the two berms, and a series of three check ditches below the work fdce must be provided to protect slopes from erosion.
+The interim erosion control plan must be implemented as soon as possible.
+(Mit.
+8.5.1 & C.1.2.)